DrifterX/CraftersHelper/README.md

 Run `src/app.py` and navigate to http://127.0.0.1:8050/ in your browser.

-## Running inside Docker Container
+## Building your own Docker Container

 `docker build -t craftershelper .`

 `docker run -d -p 8050:8050 craftershelper`

+## Running the Docker Container with Image from Docker Hub

+`docker run -p 8050:8050 anguskong/craftershelper`